FranciscoDA/django-ipfields/README.md

 Relevant lookups:
 * __supernets: Matches rows where the column in the lhs is a supernet of the value in the rhs
-* __startswith: Matches rows where the column in the lhs is a subnet of the value in the lhs
+* __subnets: Matches rows where the column in the lhs is a subnet of the value in the lhs